-Grading Policy
+Grading Policy:

 All grading of students by faculty must follow the system and standards set forth in this section of the School Handbook.
-Any variation or exception to this system and the standards must be approved in advance by the appropriate Department Chairperson and the Academic Team.
+Any variation or exception to this system and the standards must be approved in advance by the appropriate Department Chairperson and the Academic Office.
 Additionally, faculty are to adhere to the following guidelines:

-- ♦ Bonus and Grade: Bonus points may not exceed 5% of the total grade.
-No quiz or test may exceed 100%. - ◆ School Policy for Class Work: Late work will be accepted for credit at the discretion of the teacher and may incur a penalty.
+- ♦ Bonus and Grade: Bonus points may not exceed 5% of the total grade.. - ◆ School Policy for Class Work: Late work will be accepted for credit at the discretion of the teacher and may incur a penalty.
 Requests for an extension must be made directly with the teacher, either in person or via email message, no later than 24 hours before the assignment is due.
-All major assignments must be submitted to pass a course. - ♦ Makeup Work: When a student is absent due to illness or an excused absence, the student has as many days as he has missed to make up missing assignments, up to one week.
+Teachers may set different deadlines for extension requests.
+All major assignments must be submitted to pass a course. - Makeup Work: When a student is absent due to illness or an excused absence, the student has as many days as he has missed to make up missing assignments, up to one week.
 Whenever possible, students should contact their teachers prior to missing class.
-In the event of an extended absence due to illness or other extenuating circumstances, students must contact their teachers to create a schedule to make up all missed work in a timely manner that enables the student to resume learning at the pace of the class as quickly as possible. - ◆ Dropping Grades: Dropping Grades: Dropping a major test grade is not permitted for any individual student unless it is dropped for the entire class.
+In the event of an extended absence due to illness or other extenuating circumstances, students must contact their teachers to create a schedule to make up all missed work in a timely manner that enables the student to resume learning at the pace of the class as quickly as possible. - ◆ Dropping Grades: Dropping a major test grade is not permitted for any individual student unless it is dropped for the entire class.
 The dropping of no more than one minor grade per student shall be at the discretion of the teacher.

-During the first week of every class, teachers will share a syllabus that clearly outlines their course's specific grading policies.
+During the first week of every class, teachers will share a syllabus that clearly outlines their course's specific grading policies and their academic department's approach to the use of Artificial Intelligence (AI) in the classroom.
 This syllabus will be posted to the class's OnCampus Bulletin Board.